CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300111766 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1064 (42000) at line 42: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ',
+ERROR 1064 (42000) at line 9: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '--Mon utilsateur

-         REFERNCES MARKS(mark),
-   )' at line 6
+	CREATE  USER  IF NOT EXISTS 'thiam'@'localhost' IDENTIFIED' at line 1
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ```
 ###  =[END]============== Exécution du script 300111766 ===============